 Fail to plan, plan to fail.
 Benjamin Franklin’s advice is not new but it is crucially important.
 Students rightly focus on attaining the right grades but these days that is not enough.

 Students need to carve out the time to prepare their application.
-Leaving it to the last minute will likely diminish their chances of a successful outcome.
+Leaving it to the last minute will likely lower their chances of a successful outcome.
 Remember that universities are dynamic.
 New courses appear every year and entrance requirements can be reviewed.
-Recent educational reforms have also impacted admissions with an increasing number of universities are opting for entrance tests, interviewing candidates and/or including additional writing assessments.
+Recent educational reforms have also impacted admissions.
+An increasing number of universities are opting for entrance tests, interviewing candidates and/or including additional writing assessments.
 None of these benefit from last minute cramming.

 Get it “Write”

 The Personal Statement is a student’s most compelling chance of getting an offer at most UK universities once entry requirements have been met.
-Too often students misunderstand what is being asked of them.
-The statement has a two fold purpose – it allows students the opportunity to craft their case for joining a particular course while also demonstrating academic prowess.
-We recommend an average of 8 drafts.
+Too often students fail to understand what is being asked of them.
+The statement has a two fold purpose.
+It allows students the opportunity to craft their case for joining a particular course while also demonstrating academic prowess.
+As a result, we recommend an average of 8 drafts.

 Are you a hungry mind?

 Spend the time to think and research what you want to study.
-One of the most wonderful opportunities available to students studying in the UK is the wealth of courses on offer and yet too often, students choose the most popular courses crowding themselves out of potential university offers.
+One of the most wonderful opportunities available to students studying in the UK is the wealth of courses on offer.
+Too often however, students choose the most popular courses crowding themselves out of potential university offers.
 Think carefully about courses that will be intellectually satisfying which also speak to your strengths and interests.
 Stay abreast of new courses that are being designed and launched to develop skills required by an increasingly complex labour market and ever-changing, fast paced world.
 Design Engineering at Imperial College and Management Science at UCL are two recent favourite picks!

 You are the customer:

 I always encourage students to visit campuses and get a better feel for where they plan to study.
-Tuition fees in the UK have increased and universities are under pressure to deliver beyond academic excellence.
-Don’t forget you are the customer and that there are options.
-Make sure campuses and facilities are in line with your expectations.
-London universities, such as UCL, Kings and Imperial for example, are all currently pushing forward with the construction of new campuses and facilities to meet increasing demand and student expectations.
+Tuition fees in the UK have increased and universities are under pressure to deliver beyond academic success.
+Don’t forget, you are the customer and that there are options.
+Make sure campuses are in line with your expectations.
+London universities, such as UCL, Kings and Imperial for example, are all currently pushing forward with the construction of new campuses and facilities to meet increasing demand.